etienne-martin/WebCrypto.swift/README.md

 ## Initialization vectors

-This method generates a 16 bits hex-encoded IV.
+This method generates a 16-bit hex-encoded IV.
 Remember to never re-use an initialization vectors.
 Always generate a new IV every time your encrypt.

 ```swift
 crypto.generateIv(callback: {(iv: String?, error: Error?) in